-Over the course of 2017 several Marine Scotland MSP professionals were involved in this implementation and evaluated the developments and final results.
+Over the course of 2017, several Marine Scotland MSP professionals were involved in this implementation and evaluated the developments and final results.
 They deemed the results close enough to reality and representative enough for the region to render it useful for MSP Challenge sessions oriented towards education, training and stakeholder engagement.
-In early 2018 the simulation was applied in two MSP Challenge sessions, both successful in their respective objectives of stakeholder engagement and higher education.
+In early 2018, the simulation was applied in two MSP Challenge sessions with a total of 21 participants, both successful in their respective objectives of stakeholder engagement and higher education.